aniiisha-23/alertiq/README.md

 - **Retry Logic**: Configure retry attempts and delays for reliability
 - **Logging Level**: Use INFO or WARNING in production for better performance

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the troubleshooting section
-- Review the logs for detailed error information

 ---

 **AlertIQ** - Making alert management intelligent and efficient! 🚨✨